 - Develop a volunteer recruitment plan.
 Contact local community groups, such as scouts, civic groups, religious organizations, and youth sports leagues to encourage participation. - Contact local schools to publicize the opportunity to earn community service hours. - Reach out to local business owners and position the cleanup event as a great teambuilding exercise. - Make it easy for volunteers to register for your event by using Google Drive or other online event registration tools, such as Eventbrite or the Keep Massachusetts Beautiful website. - Create a clear set of safety instructions and share this information with all volunteers.
 Consider having volunteers sign a waiver that exempts the organizers of the event from any liability in case of any injuries.
-If you need liability insurance coverage, email Keep Massachusetts Beautiful at info@keepmassbeautiful.org. - Access more planning resources and register your cleanup on the KMB website at www.keepmassbeautiful.org/GMC.
+If you need liability insurance coverage, contact Keep Massachusetts Beautiful.

-Step 6 PROVIDE POSITIVE REINFORCEMENT
+PROVIDE POSITIVE REINFORCEMENT